Universite-Gustave-Eiffel/NoiseModelling/Docs/Input_buildings.rst

 Below we describe the table ``BUILDINGS``, dealing with buildings.

-The other tables are accessible via the left menu in the ``Input tables`` section.
+The other tables are accessible via the left menu in the ``Input tables & parameters`` section.

 .. figure:: images/Input_tables/building_banner.png
 	:align: center